SirTedmondson/SirTedmondson/README.md

 ## Hi there, I'm SirTedmondson but call me Eddy 👋
 ![](https://visitor-badge.laobi.icu/badge?page_id=SirTedmondson.SirTedmondson)

+### About Me
-- 🌱 I’m currently studying at UNSW Masters of Cybersecurity
+- 🌱 I’m currently studying a Masters of Cybersecurity at UNSW
-- :computer: I'm preparing for: SEC586: Blue Team Powershell
+- :computer: I'm preparing for: SEC586: Blue Team Operations: Defensive PowerShell
 - 💬 Ask me about Cybersecurity, Incident Response, Digital Forensics, Attacker Techniques
-- :cyclone: Goals: Create personal projects on GitHub and develop more content for myself
+- :cyclone: Goals: Create personal projects on GitHub and develop more content for myself and others to use
 - 📫 How to reach me:
 - ⚡ Fun fact: I'm a competitive Powerlifter in Australia